vasile-caulea/reptrix_app/workouts_service/readme.md

 - `sets`: Integer
 - `weight`: Float

-You must provide at least one of these fields.
+At least one of these fields is required.